 What is a personal goal statement?

 You may be required to submit a goal statement for your academic program as part of the program’s application process.
 The academic program goal statement is in addition to the required GPSI goal statement.
-Please note: Personal goal statements not submitted on the required form will be returned to applicants for revisions.

 What are the academic program admission requirements?